Joyride (Friendsound album): Release and reception

-Released by RCA Victor in April 1969, (Note: In their May 3, 1969 issue, Billboard included Joyride among a list of May 1969 releases, but noted that the contents include albums "which were issued during the past several weeks" and are instead "considered as part of the manufacturers' January release.")
+Released by RCA Victor in April 1969, (Note: In their May 3, 1969 issue, Billboard included Joyride among a list of May 1969 releases, but noted that the contents included albums "which were issued during the past several weeks" and are instead "considered as part of the manufacturers' January release.")
 Joyride was commercially unsuccessful and did not chart.
 In a contemporary review, Lana Harvey of The Edmonton Journal highlighted Friendsound's "funny-peculiar name" and wrote that Joyride consists of musician friends having a "free-for-all" and "a spontaneous (to some degree) jam session," with the "not bad" control console of the recording studio being "utilized as a musical instrument."
 She praised the album, writing: "Friendsound took a few evenings of beautifully-created music, attached some groovy in-type names to the cuts, like 'Love Sketch', 'Lost Angel Proper St.', 'Childsong,' and a made a nice record.
 A really nice record."
 A pop reviewer for Australia's The Age described the album as the "absorbing" result of "overdubbing and multi-taping", and wrote: "Teeny-boppers will be wary of it, but experimental musique concrete, electronic exploration and a certain maturity make this an intriguing disc."